irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 alternative solution, [**PgMex library**](http://pgmex.alliedtesting.com), was developed by our team to overcome these restrictions and to allow us to efficiently solve financial data processing problems.

-In the performance benchmarks below we use the data that is also connected to financial modelling, although not of such complex nature as in the example above.
+In the performance benchmarks below we use the data that has also to do with financial modelling, although not of such complex nature as in the example mentioned above (the one with the implied volatility surfaces).
 But this connection namely in the case under consideration may seem rather artificial.
-The matter is the test data is simply transofrmed from the one taken from the previous articles.
-This is done just for simplicity and uniformity with the results obtained earlier, concentrating ourselves on purely technical problems we have to solve.
+This is because the test data is simply transformed from the one taken from the previous articles.
+This is done just for simplicity and uniformity with the results obtained earlier, and thus - allowing us to concentrate on purely technical problems.
-More precisely, the data is based on daily prices of real stocks on some exchanges.
-But all the numerical fields having initially scalar values are transormed into arrays just be repeating each value several times.
+The data is based on daily prices of real stocks on some exchanges with a few modifications: all the numerical fields having initially scalar values are transormed into arrays just be repeating each value several times.
 The same data was used in [Part I](https://alliedtesting.github.io/pgmex-blog/2017/06/29/performance-comparison-of-postgresql-connectors-in-matlab-part-I/#inserting-arrays) when we tested performance of *inserting* data that contained arrays.
 We omit here details concerning the structure of the